-A technique that allows error free communication col status information's faster than provided by the underlying network transport is not currently known in the art.
+A technique that allows error free communication between devices that obligatory require exchange of protocol status information's faster than provided by the underlying network transport is not currently known in the art.
 However, such a technique would offer significant advantages over the prior art.